 Tacx Vortex Smart

 To access these programs, the Tacx must be plugged in.
 You can, however, use it as a regular trainer if you want to train outside or don’t have access to a power outlet.
 It uses fluid resistance, which is both the most expensive and quietest type of bike trainer available.
-It measures 7.5 x 19.9 x 23.6 inches (length, width and height) and weighs 24.86 pounds.
+It measures 7.5 x 19.9 x 23.6 inches (length, width, and height) and weighs 24.86 pounds.
 It also folds for easy storage.
 This bike trainer has resistance up to 7 percent to simulate uphill riding, but it doesn’t have a downhill drive.
-It has an electric motor brake and is compatible with thru axles and quick-release skewers.
-Its cylinder can accommodate wheel sizes of 26, 27, 28 and 29 inches, as well as 700cc.
-Tacx includes a front wheel riser, and additional accessories are available.
-Warranty coverage varies by distributor.
+It has an electric motor brake and is compatible with thru-axles and quick-release skewers.
+Its cylinder can accommodate wheel sizes of 26, 27, 28, and 29 inches, as well as 700cc.
+Tacx includes a front-wheel riser, and additional accessories are available.
+Warranty coverage varies by the distributor.

 - Compatible with many apps and software options

 - Must be plugged in to access smart capabilities